Statues of Confederate figures, slave owners come down amid protests - LI News Radio

 The statues, which honor soldiers and leaders on the losing side of the Civil War, are seen by many as symbols of racism and oppression.

-That’s why the statue of Gen. Robert E. Lee in Richmond, the capital of the Confederacy, will be removed, Gov. Ralph Northam said Thursday.
+That’s why the statue of Gen. Robert E. Lee in Richmond, the capital of the Confederacy, should be removed, Gov. Ralph Northam said last Thursday.

 “The legacy of racism continues, not just in isolated incidents,” Northam said.
 “The legacy of racism also continues as part of a system that touches every person and every aspect of our lives.”

-Those protesting Floyd’s death and police brutality had gathered at the statue this week, chanting, “Tear it down!”
+Those protesting Floyd’s death and police brutality had gathered at the statue last week, chanting, “Tear it down!”

+But Northam’s plan hit a roadblock on Monday after a Richmond Circuit Court judge issued a 10-day injunction against the removal following a complaint from the statue’s supporters.
+Alena Yarmosky, Northam’s spokeswoman, said the governor is reviewing the order.

+“Governor Northam remains committed to removing this divisive symbol from Virginia’s capital city, and we’re confident in his authority to do so,” she told the Richmond Times Dispatch.

+The Rev. Robert Wright Lee, a descendant of Robert E. Lee, said he fully supports the monument’s removal.

+“We have a chance here today … to say this will indeed not be our final moment and our final stand,” Lee said at a press conference last Thursday.
+“There are more important things to address than just a statue, but this statue is a symbol of oppression.”

-Mayor Joe Hogsett also acknowledged the current protests in the decision to remove a monument dedicated to Confederate soldiers who died at a prison camp in Indianapolis.
+Meanwhile, Indianapolis Mayor Joe Hogsett acknowledged the current protests in his decision to remove a monument dedicated to Confederate soldiers who died at a prison camp.

-“Our streets are filled with voices of anger and anguish, testament to centuries of racism directed at Black Americans,” he wrote on Twitter Thursday.
+“Our streets are filled with voices of anger and anguish, testament to centuries of racism directed at Black Americans,” he wrote on Twitter.
 “We must name these instances of discrimination and never forget our past — but we should not honor them.”

 The grave monument was commissioned in 1912 and relocated to Garfield Park in 1928 following efforts by public officials active in the Ku Klux Klan to make it more visible, Hogsett said.